openmsr/CAD_to_OpenMC/paper.md

 Generally, differences in volume has a much bigger influence on the neutronics of a reactor than do small boundary changes (with constant volume).
 Hence, this is a useful measure for performance.
-Notably the errors found (fig. \ref{fig:voldiff}) are dominated by the error in the stochastic volume estimator, not the volume error itself.
+Note that the errors found (fig. \ref{fig:voldiff}) are dominated by the error in the stochastic volume estimator, not the volume error itself.
 This is evidenced by the very small error in burst- and control-rod volume for the detailed model, which were run with smaller tolerances.
 Additionally, we have used the benchmark CSG-model to verify a few volumes in the detailed model.
 A CSG-model generally yields shorter runtimes, which allows tighter tolerance while also remaining practical.
-Notably, the CSG-benchmark deviates slightly from the CAD-model constructed from drawings, suggesting there is an underlying discrepancy internally in the benchmark, which may have to be addressed.
+We find that the CSG-benchmark deviates slightly from the CAD-model constructed from drawings, suggesting there is an underlying discrepancy internally in the benchmark, which may have to be addressed.

 The 5 cases considered, each have different settings for the control- and